 The current proposal calls for construction of a two-story 34,000 square foot classroom building above a one-story below-grade garage.
 The primary mass of the building would be located to the north of the gymnasium and west of the carriage house; a one-story element would extend in front of the gym and connect to the library with minimal alterations to those buildings.
-The new building would be clad in a contemporary vocabulary of vertical metal and glass panels of varying widths and finishes yet to be fully developed.
+The building's north elevation has been broken into a series of cube-like pavilions with connecting hyphens that would be clad in a contemporary vocabulary of weathered copper panels, translucent and reflective glass, and gray brick.